Strategy Guide

 How to Solve Queens Puzzles Step by Step

 Every Queens solve follows the same loop.
-After each queen you place, the board automatically marks cells that conflict — that’s the first and cheapest deduction.
+After each queen you place, the board automatically marks cells that conflict.
+That is the first and cheapest deduction.
 Then you scan the board in four passes, each one harder than the last.

-3. Subset (band) locking — N regions that fit into exactly N rows or columns.
+3. Region group locks: N regions that fit into exactly N rows or columns.

-4. Hypothetical placement — “what if I placed a queen here?” and check for a dead region.
+4. Test a queen: ask “what if I placed a queen here?” and check whether another region has no legal cells left.

 The sections below teach each pass in order.
 Beginners can stop after the Essential tier and solve 80% of 7×7 and 8×8 puzzles.
 The harder tiers explain the reasoning your in-game hints will show you on 10×10 boards and above.